Roadmapping as Design

-- develop the gap analysis by identifying the delta between the baseline and target architectures; and
+- identify gaps from the delta between the baseline and target architectures

-- identify candidate roadmap components from the gap analysis.
+- identify candidate roadmap components from the consolidated gap analysis.

 In this entry, I describe an approach that turns this sequence on its head by using the human desire for action.
 In this approach, stakeholders are engaged to tell us what they will do to achieve the vision.
 Instead of the sequence described above, this approach follows the following sequence:

 - describe the elements of the baseline architecture needed to establish the context for the strategic initiatives; and

 - describe the transitional targets implicit in the strategic initiatives.

 This approach to developing a target architecture is useful when undergoing significant transformation.

 To be successful, stakeholders must have agreed to long-term vision for transformation, and this provides the target by which they will judge the emerging design.
 The vision must be an actionable statement of strategic intent.
 By this I mean the vision has the following characteristics:

 - it contains a simple statement of the demand driving change;